 - Furthermore, Woodson created The Negro History Bulletin in 1937 and conducted several talks urging the African-American community to continue with events for Negro

-- In 1933, he published his popular book Mis-education of the Negro which focused on African-American self-empowerment amidst western indoctrination.
+- In 1933, he published his famous book Mis-education of the Negro, which focused on African-American self-empowerment amidst western indoctrination.
 Woodson was an outspoken critic of the Christian Church for promising African-Americans limited opportunities because of race.

 Legacy and Death

 - On April 30, 1950, Carter G. Woodson died of a heart attack in his home in Shaw, Washington, D.C.
 He was buried at Lincoln Memorial Cemetery in Maryland.

 - By 1976, U.S. President Gerald Ford urged Americans to nationally celebrate the contributions of African-Americans to U.S. history by designating February as Black History Month.

-- In 1987, Black History Month was first celebrated in London, and in Canada in 1995.
+- In 1987, Black History Month was first celebrated in London and Canada in 1995.

 - In honor of him, the Dr. Carter G. Woodson African-American Museum was built in St. Petersburg, Florida.
 In addition, the Carter G. Woodson Institute for African-American and African Studies was established at the University of Virginia.